-The number of students with disabilities ages 3-5 attending a regular early childhood program or kindergarten and receiving the majority of special education and related services inside the regular early childhood program; attending a regular early childhood program or kindergarten and receiving the majority of special education and related services outside the regular early childhood program; attending a special education program (separate class, separate school, or residential facility); or served in another separate environment (home or service provider location) divided by the total number of students with disabilities ages 3-5 reported in October (survey 2).
+The number of students with disabilities ages 3-5 attending a regular early childhood program or kindergarten and receiving the majority of special education and related services inside the regular early childhood program; attending a regular early childhood program or kindergarten and receiving the special education program (separate class, separate school, or residential facility); or served in another separate environment (home or service provider location) divided by the total number of students with disabilities ages 3-5 reported in October (survey 2).
 Students attending a regular early childhood program or kindergarten are those who spend any time in a program that includes at least 50% nondisabled children.
-The resulting percentages are reported for 2011-12 through 2013-14.
+The resulting percentages are reported for 2012-13 through 2014-15.